translunar/nmatrix/CONTRIBUTING.md

 Please go thorough this before you create any C accessors:

 * Perform all pre-computation error checking in Ruby.
-    - Since this is (mostly) a trivial computation, doing this in Ruby before calling the actual C code will save immensely on time needed to read and write code.
-Plus, one won't need to write obscure code for accessing NMatrix attributes in C code (`NM_SHAPE0(obj)` for example), saving both the readers' and writers' time.
 * Curate any extra data (cloned objects, trivial computations, etc.) in Ruby.
-* The corresponding extern "C" exposed function should have a name format `nm_#{function_name}`, this  function should call a C++ function which should follow a convention `nm_#{sub_namespace}_#{function_name}` and the C++ templated function that is called by this function should be inside a namespace `nm::#{sub_namespace}`.
 * Do _NOT_ resolve VALUE into constituent elements unless they reach the function where the elements are needed or it is absolutely necessary.
 Passing around a VALUE in the C/C++ core is much more convienient than passing around `void*` pointers which point to an array of matrix elements.
-    - If you'll look at [this line](https://github.com/v0dro/nmatrix/commit/b957c5fdbcef0bf1ebe78922f84f9ea37938b247#diff-55f2ba27400bce950282e78db97bfbcfR1791), you'll notice that matrix elements aren't resolved until the final step i.e. passing the elements into the `nm::math::solve` function for the actual computation.

 Basically, follow a practice of 'once you enter C, never look back!'.